What Does Being Drunk Look Like? The Science of Getting Drunk Explained

 Once you consume an alcoholic drink, the alcohol is absorbed in the stomach (about 20%) and the small intestine (80%) before entering the bloodstream.
 Once the alcohol in the bloodstream, it gets carried around the body and exerts its effects on the body.

 The observed effects depend directly on the blood alcohol concentration (BAC), which is related to the amount of alcohol consumed.
+Basically, your blood alcohol concentration tells you how much you have in your system at any given time.

 Next, the body works to get rid of the alcohol.
 Some will be removed by the kidneys, some through the lungs and the majority will be eliminated by the liver.